auth0/docs/articles/appliance/migrations/extensibility-node8.md

 ## Scheduling your update

-Once we have a firm date on the Node.js v8 PSaaS Appliance release, our Appliance Services team will begin working with you to schedule upgrades for your environments.
+Beginning June 4th, 2018, our Appliance Services PM or your Customer Success Manager will begin working with you to schedule upgrades for your environments.

 While we are not aware of any security vulnerabilities resulting from the continued use of Node.js v4, we strongly recommend that you schedule updates to your Development and Production PSaaS Appliance environments as soon as possible.